realpython/members/README.md

 1. Users should be able to view all the chapters
 1. Users should be able to view chapters on the sidebar
 1. Users should be able to view a single chapter
-1. Users should be able to mark a chapter as read or unread
-1. Users should be able to view their overall progress on the dashboard
 1. Users should be able to view their profile
 1. Users should be able to view a single lesson
 1. Users should be able to view a chapter's lessons from the single chapter view
+1. Users should be able to view a checkmark next to read lessons on the sidebar

 **Admin**